What Is AI Process Optimization? A Practical Guide for 2026

 Adaptability Manual updates needed Adjusts based on the data and set logic

-Workforce dependency Human effort required to manage and improve Autonomous agents handle execution + learning
+Workforce dependency Human effort required to manage and improve Autonomous agents handle execution and learning

 Error handling Fixed exception paths Dynamically handles edge cases